 Our large Ness Teeth have been the stable reference for teaching tooth form in hundreds of PTC laboratories since the late 1970’s.
-Lab owners have been asking for years to have smile libraries based on the Ness Teeth so they can produce digital restorations that look like their traditional crowns and bridges.
+Lab owners asked for years to have smile libraries based on the Ness Teeth so they could produce digital restorations that look like their traditional crowns and bridges.
 We looked at lots of tooth libraries to see what we liked and didn’t like, and what made the job of digital design easier or harder.
 After studying the best of what was available, we developed a strategy for a set of libraries that would maximize productivity while closely matching the surrounding dentition.

 The result is the PTC Triple A° Smile Libraries, based on the Ness Teeth in 5 stages of wear.

 Unlike other libraries which are based on scans of natural teeth, denture teeth or waxups that are then digitally flattened and smoothed to simulate wear, we started with 5 sets of full size Ness Teeth.
 We abraded the teeth to simulate natural attrition, flattening the cusps and ridges where they would naturally flatten, resulting in fossae and grooves that look like naturally worn anatomy.
 We then scanned in the models and reduced them to real tooth size, resulting in very realistically worn surfaces in high detail.
 The teeth were then set up in libraries that retain all the features of real dentition, such as the curve of Spee and the curve of Wilson, and the esthetic features that we teach such as the smile line, age-appropriate tooth length, long axes and the central incisors flat to the front of the mouth.